Connecting to nature & slowliness with Muddy Faces

 The heartiest section of our Outdoor Hub - with research & reports, videos, guides and articles on the benefits to wellbeing of spending time outside; plus focused sections on mental health, nature connection and practicalities of health, hygiene and comfort while you're outside.

 With an introduction from Coralie Hopwood of the John Muir Trust (at time of writing).

 Supporting your time outdoors - whether you're home schooling, adapting your school for outdoor learning, or improving safety in your outdoor setting - boost your wellbeing by getting outside!

-This information was develop during the 1st & 2nd UK lockdowns - with resources, activities and videos to help you benefit from spending time outdoors during the pandemic and gradual transition into the new normal.
+This information was developed during the 1st & 2nd UK lockdowns in 2020 and 2021 - with resources, activities and videos to help you benefit from spending time outdoors during the pandemic and gradual transition into the new normal.